2023 Best Business Schools in the Plains States Region

 Minnesota State Community and Technical College came in at #10 in this year’s edition of the ranking.

-On average, students take out $19,353 in loans while pursuing their degree.
+By the time they get their degree, students from this school have racked up an average of $19,353 in student loans.
 Once they receive their degree, M State graduates enter the workforce, making an average salary of $39,038 during the early year of their career.

 With a ranking of #11, University of Missouri - Columbia did quite well on this year’s best schools for business students working.